landlab/landlab_teaching_tools/README.md

 The easiest way to see what is in the notebooks is through this website: https://nbviewer.jupyter.org/github/landlab/landlab_teaching_tools/tree/master/.

-For an introduction to using Jupyter Notebooks, check out this site that has a tutorial using statistics. (http://www.randalolson.com/2012/05/12/a-short-demo-on-how-to-use-ipython-notebook-as-a-research-notebook/) [NOTE: The way to launch a Jupyter notebook is to enter 'jupyter notebook' from a command line prompt.
-This demo webpage uses the outdated method of launching with 'ipython notebook'.
+For an introduction to using Jupyter Notebooks, see this webpage - http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html.
+[NOTE: The way to launch a Jupyter notebook is to enter 'jupyter notebook' from a command line prompt.
 Jupyter notebooks can also be launched from within Anaconda.]

 The notebooks can be run locally by installing Landlab on your computer or they can be run remotely using Hydroshare.